suhastech/pushmail/README.rst

 **What is @pushmail**

 It is an SMS app on the txtweb.com platform with which users can get instant email notifications via SMS.
 If they choose to, they can read full emails and reply to them.
-The user just have to setup a simple email forwarder. http://suhastech.com/mail
+The user just has to setup a simple email forwarder. http://suhastech.com/mail

 **The "I just want to get this working" guide:**